PrasannaVigneswari/NextrowTask1/README.md

 ## Description

 This project is a web application built using Reactjs ,MUI and Tailwind css.
 It provides users with the ability to login, and manage their to-do lists.
-Add validation wherever possible like for submitting an empty task or deleting a task accidentally.".
+Add validation wherever possible like for submitting an empty task or deleting a task accidentally.

 ## Features
 - User registration with first name, last name, email, and password.